Dispensary Etiquette: What to Know Before Your First Visit

 How to Talk to Budtenders and Actually Get What You Want

 The single most useful thing you can do is describe what you want to feel, not what strain you want by name.
+Effect-based requests give budtenders the information they actually need to make a good recommendation.

 Here is a script that works for newcomers: "I want to unwind after work without getting too out of it.
+I'm pretty new to this, and I'm looking to spend around $40."
+That is enough.

-Tolerance, desired effect, budget.
+Tolerance, desired effect, and budget.
+Done.

 For more experienced shoppers: "Looking for something social and uplifting, medium tolerance, what do you have?"
 Budtenders can work with that immediately.

 Avoid asking for "the strongest stuff."
 Effects depend far more on cannabis terpenes and your individual response than on raw THC percentage.
+A budtender who hears "strongest" has very little to go on.
+A budtender who hears "I want to feel creative without getting scattered" can hand you the exact product you need.

+Budtenders retrieve products for you.
+This is not a self-service environment.
 If they invite you to smell a flower jar, waft the scent toward you with your hand rather than pressing your nose into it.
+That is standard practice and a sign you know what you are doing.

 If you have a lot of questions or want a longer consultation, visit during off-peak hours.
+Midweek mornings are usually slower.
+Budtenders are genuinely glad to help when the line is not out the door.

 Why Dispensary Menus Show Items That Just Sold Out

-Every unit of product is tied to a compliance batch, and inventory cannot be updated in real time the same way a regular retail store can.
+Dispensaries operate under seed-to-sale tracking systems.
+Each unit of product is tied to a compliance batch, and inventory cannot be updated in real time as in a regular retail store.

+Online menus often lag behind what is actually on the shelf.
 If a strain shows as available on the dispensary's app at 10am and is gone by noon, that is why.
+Staff cannot "grab one from the back" either.

 Every item that moves off a shelf has to be tracked through the compliance system before it can be sold.
+If a specific product matters to you, call ahead or order online for pickup when the option is available.

 Browsing menus before you go is a good habit, but treat them as a starting point rather than a guarantee.
+It is also worth knowing how sativa, indica, and hybrid labels actually function.
+They are conversation tools, not scientific guarantees.

 Use them to communicate a general direction to your budtender: more energizing, more relaxing, somewhere in between.
+The effects of sativa, indica, and hybrid strains vary across people, batches, and growing conditions.

+The same strain from two different farms can feel noticeably different.
+Concentrates are worth a brief mention here, too.
 If a budtender steers a first-timer away from dabs or live resin, that is solid advice.

 The potency level is significantly higher than flower, and the experience is not the place to start if you are still figuring out your tolerance.